Download this video for viewing in HD on your smartphone or computer.

 Step 21.
 Once rebooted, you will find SuperSU superuser app.
 Congratulations, you have successfully rooted your Nexus 7!

 Step 22.
 Download and install a rooted app like Titanium Backup app from the Play Store and run it, you should find the Superuser request window pop up!

 If you like this tutorial, please subscribe to our e-mail newsletter to get weekly updates on more cool ROMs, hacks, tips, and also personal help from the author Max Lee via e-mail.Need Help?
-Follow/add me on Google+, Facebook, or Twitter!
+Best way to contact me is on Twitter!

 You will need a rooted Nexus 7 to install all ROM/kernels.